tarantool/doc/doc/reference/reference_lua/net_box.rst

 connection, all requests are pipelined through the same network socket, but each fiber gets back a correct response.
 Reducing the number of active sockets lowers the overhead of system calls and increases the overall server performance.
-However for some cases a single connection is not enough---for example, when it is necessary to prioritize requests or to use different authentication IDs.
+However for some cases a single connection is not enough -- for example, when it is necessary to prioritize requests or to use different authentication IDs.

 .. _net_box-options: